MKLab-ITI/pygrank/documentation/tuners.md

 Instantiates the tuning mechanism.

 Args:
- * *rankers:* A list of node ranking algorithms to chose from.
+ * *rankers:* An iterable of node ranking algorithms to chose from.
 Try to make them share a preprocessor for more efficient computations.
 If None (default), the filters obtained from pygrank.benchmark.create_demo_filters().values() are used instead.
  * *measure:* Callable to constuct a supervised measure with given known node scores and an iterable of excluded scores.
  * *fraction_of_training:* A number in (0,1) indicating how to split provided graph signals into training and validaton ones by randomly sampling training nodes to meet the required fraction of all graph nodes.
 Numbers outside this range can also be used (not recommended without specific reason) per the conventions of `pygrank.split(...)`.
 Default is 0.8.
  * *combined_prediction:* If True (default), after the best version of algorithms is determined, the whole personalization is used to produce the end-result.
 Otherwise, only the training portion of the training-validation split is used.